Ubud: What to See, Top Attractions & an Itinerary

 Activities: Yoga, Spa and Rafting

-Ubud is Bali's wellness capital, and many come specifically for the practice and the reset.
+Ubud is Bali's wellness capital, and many come here specifically for yoga, spa practices and rafting on the Ayung River.

 • Yoga — dozens of studios and retreat centres; the best known are around Penestanan and in the centre.